Sharp Adams-Moser-Trudinger type inequalities in the hyperbolic space: Introduction

 with

-In addition, the constant $\beta(n,m)$ in \eqref{eq:criticalAdams} is sharp in the sense that if we replace $\be(n,m)$ in \eqref{eq:criticalAdams} by any $\be > \be(n,m)$, then the supremum in \eqref{eq:criticalAdams} will be infinite.
-We refer the reader to \cite{LamLu2013} for a sharp Adams-type inequality of fractional order $\alpha \in (0,n)$ where a rearrangement-free argument was used.
+In addition, the constant $\beta(n,m)$ in \eqref{eq:criticalAdams} is sharp in the sense that if we replace $\beta(n,m)$ in \eqref{eq:criticalAdams} by any $\beta > \beta(n,m)$, then the supremum in \eqref{eq:criticalAdams} will be infinite.
+We refer the reader to \cite{LamLu2013} for a sharp Adams-type inequality of fractional order $\alpha \in (0,n)$, where a rearrangement-free argument was used.

-Recently, Masmoudi and Sani \cite{MS2014} proved a sharp Adams inequality with exact growth condition in $\R^4$.
-Then Lu, Tang and Zhu \cite{LTZ2015} extended the result of Masmoudi and Sani to all dimension $n \geqslant 2$ to assert the existence of the constant $C(n) > 0$ such that
+Recently, Masmoudi and Sani \cite{MS2014} obtained a sharp Adams inequality with exact growth condition in $\R^4$.
+Then, Lu, Tang, and Zhu \cite{LTZ2015} extended the result of Masmoudi and Sani to all dimension $n \geqslant 2$ to get the following inequality

-Moreover, the power $n/(n-2)$ in the denominator is sharp in the sense that the supremum above will become infinite if we replace the power in the denominator by any $p < n/(n-2)$.
-In applications, inequality \eqref{eq:AdamsexactRn} implies a subcritical sharp Adams inequality in the spirit of Adachi and Tanaka which strengthens an inequality of Ogawa and Ozawa \cite{OO1991}.
+Moreover, the power $n/(n-2)$ in the denominator of \eqref{eq:AdamsexactRn} is sharp in the sense that the supremum above will become infinite if we replace the power in the denominator by any $p < n/(n-2)$.
+In applications, the inequality \eqref{eq:AdamsexactRn} implies a subcritical sharp Adams inequality in the spirit of Adachi and Tanaka, which strengthens an inequality of Ogawa and Ozawa \cite{OO1991}.
 It also implies a sharp Adams-type inequality under the norm

 namely